 This summer, small groups of high school students will review a specific aspect of cancer research and develop a question that can be investigated through the access of peer reviewed science journals and online databases.
 Students who are interested in participating can apply for a free summer hybrid program.
-Weekly online and in-person group meetings will take place in the Santa Clarita area, culminating with a visit to the UCLA Liquid Biopsy Laboratory on Friday, August 1, 2025 where student groups will present their project in front of a panel of UCLA professors and research professionals.
-A tour of the laboratory along with a meet-and-greet will be provided by our sponsor, UCLA Liquid Biopsy Laboratory.
+Weekly online and in-person group meetings will take place in the Santa Clarita area, culminating with a visit to the UCLA Liquid Biopsy Laboratory on Friday, July 31, 2026 where student groups will present their project in front of a panel of UCLA professors and research professionals.
+A tour of the campus along with a meet-and-greet will be provided by our sponsor, UCLA Liquid Biopsy Laboratory.

 Mon - Fri: In-person group meetings (day and time determined by individual groups)